 Courtesy of The Roxy Hotel Tribeca / Expedia.com

 Formerly the Tribeca Grand, The Roxy is full of character.
 Named after the palatial 1920s movie theater – and 1990s nightclub of the same name – this hotel is a playground for travelers looking for entertainment.
-It houses a subterranean jazz club, Django, as well as an Art Deco-inspired movie theater that specializes in foreign and independent films.
+It houses a subterranean jazz club, The Django, as well as an Art Deco-inspired movie theater that specializes in foreign and independent films.
 On the ground floor, Paul’s Cocktail Lounge, an intimate bar with speakeasy vibes, is helmed by Paul Sevigny (Chloe’s brother) and attracts an international (celebrity) crowd.

 The Conrad’s location in Battery Park City, just past the West Side Highway from Tribeca, offers guests stunning views of the Manhattan skyline to the east, and the Hudson River and New Jersey to the west.
-Its cavernous lobby, adorned with a 10-story “Loopy Doopy” art installation by Sol LeWitt, is a sight to behold.
-Steps from One World Trade Center, the hotel is close to major tourist attractions.
-The rooftop bar offers great backdrops for Instagram posts (e.g., the Statue of Liberty in New York Harbor to the south).
+Its cavernous lobby, adorned with a 10-story Loopy Doopy art installation by Sol LeWitt, is a sight to behold.
+Steps from the One World Trade Center, the hotel is close to major tourist attractions.
+The rooftop bar offers great backdrops for Instagram posts, including the Statue of Liberty in New York Harbor to the south.